 Students will receive their OSAP funding by electronic funds transfer provided that they have followed the necessary steps to set up their Master Student Financial Aid Agreement form.

-If your fees are paid by forthcoming OSAP funding by September 30, you will not be charged interest or late fees on your tuition.
+If your fees are paid by forthcoming OSAP funding by September 30 (for Fall), January 30 (for Winter) and May 30 (for Summer), you will not be charged interest or late fees on your tuition.

 Step 1: Determine how much you owe to the University (including tuition, residence, meal plan).
 Your balance on your Account Summary available via myUWindsor should have already deducted your deposit (if applicable) and any scholarships/awards that you have received.